piotrekobi/codebase-consolidator/README.md

 ## Usage

-1. Create a `.codebase_filenames` file in your project root:
+1. Create a `.codebase_filenames.txt` file in your project root:
     ```
     Included:
     src/main.py